HarleyTG-O/Puppy-Clicker/README.md

 - **Customizable Puppy**: Personalize your puppy's appearance, name, and accessories.
 - **Achievements**: Track your progress with a variety of in-game achievements.
 - **Cute and Fun**: Enjoy adorable graphics and animations that will keep you entertained for hours.
+- **Pup Eye Anti-Cheat**: Keeps gameplay fair with smart detection of auto-clickers and tampering.

+## Pup Eye Anti-Cheat

+To ensure a fair and fun experience for all players, **Puppy Clicker** includes **Pup Eye Anti-Cheat**, a custom-built system designed to detect suspicious activity, including auto-clickers and game tampering.

+### What Pup Eye Does:
+- Monitors click patterns and speeds for unusual behavior.
+- Automatically flags potential auto-clicking with strike tracking.
+- Applies cooldowns and resets for repeated offenses.
+- Sends secure reports to the developer for review via Discord webhooks.
+- Respects user privacy while keeping the game safe and fun for everyone.

+Players who play fair won't even notice it's there—but cheaters, beware: **Pup Eye is always watching.** 👁️🐾

 ## Gameplay